knative/docs/docs/versioned/install/README.md

 All installations require a supported Kubernetes version.

 System requirements provided are recommendations only.
-The requirements for your installation m may, depending on whether you use optional components, such as a networking layer.
+The requirements for your installation  may vary depending on whether you use optional components, such as a networking layer.

 For a list of commercial Knative products, see [Knative offerings](knative-offerings.md).